Observe Datasets and Time¶

 A dataset lives within a named project, and in turn has a name.
 Project names must be unique within your customer, and dataset names must be unique within their project.
 When you log into Observe, you are shown the “Explore” page which lets you browse the different datasets that exist for your customer id.

-A dataset has a schema (a set of named columns and the type of data stored in those columns) and a type: “table,” “event,” or “resource.”
-The type is determined mainly by how much time-related information is available about the dataset.
+A dataset has a schema (a set of named columns and the type of data stored in those columns) and a type, “event” or “resource.”

 If something happens “at a time” and has a well-defined timestamp, then the dataset is an “event dataset.”
 Events have a single point in time, and typically link (relate) to one or more other tables in the system.
 For example, “user X logged into system Y at time Z” is an event, which also links to the “user” dataset and the “system” dataset.

 Finally, objects that have permanence over time, and whose state changes over time, are stored in “resource datasets.”
 Any field value for a resource has a validity time interval — a start time, and an end time.
 For a resource, you can ask questions like “what was the name at time T?”
 Additionally, a resource is identified by a primary key.